 Each individual industry requires specialist skills and knowledge when it comes to mechanical engineering, although there are many transferable skills for all mechanical operations.
 As a mechanical engineer, the following abilities will usually be required, whichever sector you choose.

-- Confident using CAD software to create designs, specifications, and models
+Confident using CAD software to create new designs, specifications, and models

 As a mechanical engineer, you will also need a range of soft skills to complete your work to a high level.
 These may include:

 Excellent teamwork, interpersonal, and effective communication skills as part of a team and individually